 Introduction 5

 What is the Road Vehicle Standards legislation and how does it relate to specialist and enthusiast road vehicles?
 5

 Specialist and enthusiast vehicles 6

 The SEVs Register under the RVS legislation 6

-Interim arrangements 6

 Applying to enter a road vehicle on the SEVs Register 7

 Who can apply for a vehicle's details to be entered on the SEVs Register?
 7

 What IT system do I need to access?
 7

 Creating a user account in ROVER 7

 What information do I need to provide in the application?
 7

 Meeting eligibility criteria 7

 Information required in an application for a SEVs Register entry 8

 Variant of a model of a road vehicle.
 9

 Individually significant differences 9

 Differences that are not individually significant 9

 Genuine differences 11

 Made available to Australian consumers 11

 Genuine availability to Australian consumers 11

 One of the following eligibility criteria must also be met 13

 Supporting material 16

 Availability to consumers in Australia 16

 Period the vehicle was first made available 16

 Specific eligibility criteria 16

 Can I change details in my application?
 19

 Personal and commercial information 19

 Completing the application for entry on the SEVs Register 20

 Grouping variants 22

 Declarations 25

 Submitting the application 25

 Next steps 25

 Requests for further information 25

 Enter or refuse to enter vehicle details on the SEVs Register 25

 Notification 25

 Correcting errors on the SEVs Register 26

-How to request an error be corrected in ROVER 27

 Further information 28

-Ouick links 28
+Quick links 28

+Appendices 29

-Appendices 29 Appendix 1- Significant differences to distinguish variants of a vehicle make's model 29 Appendix 2 - Road vehicle categories 31 Published March 2021 Undated March 2022 - more detail on made available and genuine availability added
+Appendix 1- Significant differences to distinguish variants of a vehicle make's model 29

+Appendix 2 - Road vehicle categories 31

+Published March 2021

-Updated March 2022 - more detail on made available and genuine availability added Updated April 2022 - transition period timeframe updated
+Updated March 2022 - Added more detail on made available and genuine availability.

+Updated April 2022 - Transition period timeframe updated.

-Updated July 2022 - How to correct an errors on the SEVs Register and withdraw, amend and resubmit or delete information added.
+Updated July 2022 - How to correct an error on the SEVs Register and withdraw, amend and resubmit or delete information added.